chrissexton/mungedb-aggregate/README.md

   * Make sure that nobody is using private (underscored) variables that they shouldn't be ...might have broken encapsulation somewhere along the way...
   * Make sure  that all of the pure `virtual`s (i.e., `/virtual .* = 0;$/`) are implemented as a proto with a throw new Error("NOT IMPLEMENTED BY INHERITOR") or similar
   * Need to make real exceptions to emulate the MongoDB assertions (e.g., `uassert` might be `munge.UserException`) so they can be caught properly
+  * Currently using the `sift` package to fake the `MatchDocumentSource` class but need to actually port the real code